 Rider Side-pot Groups:

-Youth side-pot age group will consist of those 18 and under as of the first date of the event, the Adult group will consist of those 19-44, and the Senior group will consist of those 45 and over.
+Youth side-pot age group will consist of those 18 and under as of December 1, 2023, the Adult group will consist of those 19-44, and the Senior group will consist of those 45 and over.
 To be entered in a rider side-pot, contestants must first enter the Open.
 Each horse and rider combination makes one run in the Open race.
 Those who enter the rider side-pots have their times from the Open carried over to the appropriate side-pot group for a separate payout based on each age groups number of entries.

 Futurity & Derby Side-pot Groups:

-Pony Class Pony class will be offered at each 2018 event for riders 12 & under as of the first date of the event and ponies 52″ & under at the withers.
+Pony Class A 3D Pony class will be offered on Sunday at each event for riders 12 & under as of December 1, 2023 and ponies 52″ & under at the withers.

 Payout checks will be in check form and made payable to the rider.
 Contestants must have complete address and social security number on file in order to claim payout checks.
 1099’s will be issued in the rider’s name to anyone earning more than $600 per year.